 As the impact of COVID-19 continues to unfold, the impact of coronavirus will be on the consumers as well as marketers both.
 Look at the stats showing traffic growth or decline in almost all the economy sectors due to Covid-19.

 After studying the current condition of so many IT companies, it is now clear that the organic traffic is getting down.
 After looking at the traffic stats from a global perspective, we found out a jaw-dropping decline in organic traffic for most industries.
 Not only this but conversion rates of most of the industries also saw a downfall.
 Even the financial sector, which had big traffic booms in traffic, dropped in conversions.

 IMPACT OF COVID-19 ON INDIAN IT INDUSTRY

 Typically, Indian companies are ensuring strict measures to control cost and even trimming human resources.
-Retention of employees will be governed as per the needs of the clients, skill requirements and financial health of the company.
-As a result of continued slowdown in business, IT-ITeS companies will decide which employee will be cut down till the situation get better on the basis of following factors:
+Retention of employees will be governed as per the needs of the clients, skill requirements, and the financial health of the company.
+As a result of a continued slowdown in business, IT-ITeS companies will decide which employee will be cut down till the situation get better on the basis of the following factors:

 - Skills and competency

 Hiring staff on a contract basis or outsourcing has been a trend across IT industries for a very long time now.
 Speaking of the current scenario, it has become an urgent requirement for the IT-ITeS sector to hire staff on a contract basis as per the requirements of the project-based work.
 Flexible staff could be the first to be laid off during such times as they come with variable cost structures and minimal compliance requirements.
 However, due to Covid-19, organizations are being forced to review their business and employment strategies again.